rchillyard/Scalaprof/RPN/README.md

 Other space-delimited entities will, if possible, be recognized as numbers and non-numbers will be treated as operators, constants or memory instructions.

+In theory, there are two types of calculator available.
+One which works with _Double_ and one which works with _Rational_ (from the _Numerics_ project).
+In practice, there is a problem with the _Double_ calculator and so only the _Rational_ calculator is available.
+This should not be a hardship as there is typically better accuracy.

 Future enhancements
 ===================

-Future versions will hopefully allow different types of calculator to be selected.
+Future versions will hopefully allow different types of calculator to be selected, perhaps using Spire numbers.
-Currently, the one calculator provided uses Double as its numeric type.